 Additionally, the council attends an exclusive, two-day leadership retreat at Camp Tecumseh in the spring.
 During their stay, they continue to explore and develop their leadership mission.
 The experience helps council members recognize what it means to lead in partnerships with other strong leaders.
 In addition, the dedicated time to focus on one’s growth is not only fun and exciting, but an opportunity to bond with their team.

-In achieving their mission, Mentor Council members take on specific roles.
+The Mentor Council members take on specific roles in their efforts to support the mission and goals of the Mentor Program.
 That said, the council is highly collaborative, so members often share in the roles of others and thus gain similar skills.

 2017 Mentor Council Testimonials